kirelagin/dpcourse-hw/README.md

 SPDX-License-Identifier: MPL-2.0
 -->

-# Differential Privacy HW1 _(dpcourse-hw1)_
+# Differential Privacy HW _(dpcourse-hw)_

 An attack on a non-so-differentially-private algorithm.

-This is part of HW1 for the “Privacy in Statistics and Machine Learning” class (CS 591 S1 at BU / CS7880 at NEU).
+This is part of homework assignments for the “Privacy in Statistics and Machine Learning” class (CS 591 S1 at BU / CS7880 at NEU).
 The code demostrates an attack that is able to recover a big share of “private” information released in a pretty insecure way.